Suit Any Schedule

 An easy, family friendly adventure.

 Everything about this private tour is flexible and can be changed to match your preferences and overall travel plans.
-But as an example, the itinerary for what is currently one of the best ice caves in the area and including a short glacier hike could be as follows:
+But as an example, the itinerary for what is currently one of the best ice caves in the area could be as follows:

-- Arrive at the cave at about 10:15.
+- Arrive at the cave at about 10:20.
 We then explore the cave take pictures for as long as you want!
-Typically we would spend about an hour to 90 minutes in the cave, but it is entirely up to you.
+Typically we would spend a good hour in the cave, but it is entirely up to you.

 - Eventually the time will come to head back, and we return to Jökulsárlón at about 13:00, for a total duration of 4 hours.